-- Committee members are typically identified and invited by Academic Affairs with input from the department chair.
-Feedback from the new faculty member may also be helpful in identifying committee members. - Committees meet formally approximately once per quarter (in person preferred, by conference call, as needed).
-For incoming Assistant Professors with no prior academic job experience, committee meetings would ideally start before the new faculty member's arrival on campus and continue thereafter. - New faculty members may request more than one meeting per quarter and are encouraged to contact mentors between meetings if questions arise. - Each LAUNCH committee will need to select a chair.
+- Committee members are typically identified by Academic Affairs in consultation with the Department chair and the Office of Diversity, Equity, and Inclusion, and invited by Academic Affairs.
+Feedback from the new faculty member may also be helpful in identifying committee members. - Committees should aim to meet formally at least once per quarter (in person preferred, by Zoom as needed).
+For incoming Assistant Professors with no prior academic job experience, committee meetings would ideally start before the new faculty member's arrival on campus and continue thereafter. - New faculty members may request more than one meeting per quarter, and are encouraged to contact mentors between meetings if questions arise. - Each LAUNCH committee will need to have a chair.
 The department chair will serve as the chair of the LAUNCH committee unless they assign that duty to another member of the committee.
-The committee chair is responsible for meeting logistics which includes: - o Finding available times for the committee to meet - Arranging meeting space - Sending reminder emails to the LAUNCH committee in advance of each meeting. - Determining, in consultation with the new faculty member, where to guide the mentoring discussion. - Follow up on any action items and summarizing key points of the discussion for distribution to the committee after each meeting (e.g. meeting minutes). - Committee members are expected to introduce the new faculty member to potential collaborators and colleagues and to provide feedback on grant applications prior to submission. - During the course of the LAUNCH committee meetings, long range plans for mentoring throughout the probationary (pre---tenure---review) period should be discussed for LAUNCHEES at the Assistant Professor level.
-LAUNCHEES at the Associate Professor rank should discuss long-range plans for promoting to Full Professor.
+The committee chair is responsible for meeting logistics which includes: - Finding available times for the committee to meet - Arranging meeting space - o Sending reminder emails to the LAUNCH committee in advance of each meeting. - Determining, in consultation with the new faculty member, where to guide the mentoring discussion. - Follow up on any action items and summarizing in writing key points of the discussion for distribution to the committee after each meeting (e.g. meeting minutes).
+The summaries will be used at subsequent meetings to gauge academic progress. - Committee members are expected to introduce the new faculty member to potential collaborators and colleagues, and to provide feedback on grant applications prior to submission. - During the course of the LAUNCH committee meetings, long-range plans for mentoring throughout the probationary (pre-tenure) period should be discussed for LAUNCHEES at the Assistant Professor level.
+LAUNCHEES at the Associate Professor rank should discuss long-range plans for promoting to Professor.